joeltg/joeltg.github.io/about.md

 ## past, present, and the tentative future

 Check out my complete [road map](https://courseroad.mit.edu/#joelg), complete with degree audit details.
+I'm (usually) Course 6-3, Courses 6-3 \& 18G, or just Course 18C, depending on the phase of the moon and the observed states of entangled roommates.

 # Code Aquarium